lupyuen/lupyuen.github.io/src/purescript.md

 (With hyperlinks to __NuttX Disassembly__ and __Source Code__)

 How did we make it happen?
-We start with the smarty stuff...
+We start with the smarty bits...

 TODO: Pic of explain